 If a mole or skin lesion has been identified as being suspicious by your doctor, they will recommend you have it removed and sent to pathology for testing.
-Removing it is simple and can performed by a GP or Dermatologist in their rooms.
+Removing it is simple and can be performed by a GP or dermatologist in their rooms.
 There is no need to go to hospital for this.
 You will require some stitches from the excision.

 Your doctor will receive the pathology report identifying whether the lesion has cancerous melanoma cells or not.
 If there are no cancer cells present, then your treatment is finished.
 However, it is still recommended that you continue with regular skin screenings.

 If the pathology report comes backs identifying that melanoma cells are present, then you might require a further wider and deeper excision to remove some of the surrounding tissue to create a bigger clearance or margin around where the melanoma was located.
 It is called a wide local excision and will be done by a surgeon, under either a local or general anaesthetic.